Tina Fey: Unbreakable Kimmy Schmidt (2015–2020)

 In 2015, Fey created and produced the television comedy Unbreakable Kimmy Schmidt with fellow 30 Rock-alumnus Robert Carlock.
 The series stars Ellie Kemper as the titular character who escapes from a doomsday cult and moves to New York City.
 It also stars Fey's former co-star Jane Krakowski, as well as Tituss Burgess (who had previously appeared in four 30 Rock episodes) and Carol Kane.
 Although it was originally produced for NBC, it was eventually sold to Netflix and renewed for a second season.
 The show premiered on March 6, 2015, to critical acclaim.

 On July 16, 2015, the series was nominated for seven Primetime Emmy Awards, including Outstanding Comedy Series.
 Fey was nominated both as the creator/executive producer of the series and for Outstanding Guest Actress in a Comedy Series for her guest performance as Marcia, a bumbling prosecutor in reference to Marcia Clark.

 In the second season, Fey joined the cast in the role of Kimmy's psychiatrist Andrea Bayden, a role she reprised for season three.
 The season, along with the subsequent two seasons, were nominated for the Primetime Emmy Award for Outstanding Comedy Series, among other nominations.
 The fourth and final season concluded on January 25, 2019.

 On May 8, 2019, it was announced that the series would return with an interactive special, which premiered on May 12, 2020.
 The special was released to positive reviews from critics and earned a nomination for the Primetime Emmy Award for Outstanding Television Movie.

+The Four Seasons (2025–present)

+Fey co-created, wrote, executive produced, and starred in the Netflix comedy-drama series The Four Seasons, inspired by the 1981 film of the same name, which was written and directed by Alan Alda.
+The series also starred Colman Domingo, Kerri Kenney-Silver, Steve Carell, Will Forte, Erika Henningsen, and Marco Calvani.
+Created alongside previous collaborators Tracey Wigfield and Lang Fisher, it premiered in May 2025 to positive reviews.

+On May 14, 2025, Netflix announced the series had been renewed for a second season, which premiered in May 2026.
+Fey made her directorial debut with the second season episode "Funky Motel".
+She explained, "I've always felt that I really wanted to leave [directing] with people [for whom it's] their great passion [...]
+But at this point I thought, 'OK, I think it's time to try it,' because this show itself is such a great passion of mine."

+In June 2026, Netflix renewed the series for an eight-episode third season.